zowe/docs-site/docs/user-guide/at-tls-configuration.md

             attls: true
 ```

 While the Zowe Server components do not handle TLS on its own with AT-TLS enabled, the API Mediation Layer (API ML) requires information about the server certificate that is defined in the AT-TLS rule.
 Ensure that the server certificates provided by the AT-TLS layer are trusted in the configured Zowe keyring.
-Ideally, AT-TLS should be configured with the same Zowe keyring.
+We strongly recommend that AT-TLS be configured with the same Zowe keyring.

 :::note Notes